Several of Kansas City’s holiday events and activities have become annual favorites with area homeschoolers!

 Not all holiday events have to be expensive to make a lasting impression.
 Kids love the super-sized Crayola products at Crown Center‘s Christmas Land, which is open for free through Dec.
 31. Kaleidoscope also offers fantastic crafts for children.

-This free, interactive Christmas experience is hosted by Countryside Baptist Church in Olathe.
+Journey to Judea is a free, interactive Christmas experience is hosted by Countryside Baptist Church in Olathe.
 Church members portray scenes from scripture on four nights of hour-long outdoor tours, with groups of 30-50 people in each tour.

 5. Trilogy Cultural Arts Centre’s Christmas Spectacular Show.